Daniel Brustlein: Personal life

 Brustlein was born in the town of Mulhouse close to the borders of Germany, France, and Switzerland.
 At the time of his birth the town was called Mülhausen as it was then part the German Empire, having been ceded by France following her defeat in the Franco-Prussian War of 1870.
 Over many centuries the town was occasionally independent but most often attached to one of its neighboring countries.
 It had been detached from the Swiss Confederation to become part of France during the French Revolution and, four decades after 1870, it was returned to France following World War I, only to be again taken by Germany during World War II and returned thereafter.
-When asked to his nationality at birth, Brustlein reported that he was French rather than German.
+When asked his nationality at birth, Brustlein reported that he was French rather than German.

 One of the oldest families in the community, the Brustleins became prominent in the late fifteenth century during a transition from an aristocratic council to a democratic form of government.
 Thereafter members of the family served frequently as the town's mayor and in 1512 one Martin Brustlein commanded a company of Mulhousiens in successful battles to defend Pope Jules II from attacks by armies of King Louis XII of France.
 In 1925 the city council named a low-cost public housing project in honor of the Brustlein family.

 In 1940 Brustlein told a census taker that he had left school after the eighth grade.
 This presumably means that he received elementary education in Mulhouse and that he did not graduate from either of the schools he subsequently attended in Geneva (the École des Arts & Métiers and the École des Beaux-Arts).
 While studying at these schools, Brustlein apparently obtained Swiss citizenship.
 This seems likely since on emigrating to New York in 1927 the manifest of the ship on which he traveled gave his nationality as Swiss.
-He emigrated to the New York in 1927 and in 1933 became a U.S. citizen.
+He emigrated to New York in 1927 and in 1933 became a U.S. citizen.